-The new law provides that the Board of County Commissioners and Township Trustees of each county and township with land in the ASA "shall confer with each other and reach an agreement on the tax exemption."
-While the statue is silent on this issue, CCAO recommends that when counties and townships "confer" on the issue of the tax exemption, that it be done at a public meeting of all of the Boards involved.
+The new law provides that the commissioners and trustees of each county and township with land in the ASA "shall confer with each other and reach an agreement on the tax exemption."
+While the statue is silent on this issue, CCAO recommends that when counties and townships "confer" on the issue of a tax exemption, that it be done at a public meeting of all boards involved.
 Great care should be taken to comply with the open meetings law.
-Once the agreement is reached, the Boards' must send written notice of the agreement to each school superintendent that has land within the ASA.
+Once the agreement is reached, the boards must send written notice of the agreement to each school superintendent with land in the ASA.

 After the agreement is reached and the tax exemption is granted, the property becomes exempt in the tax year following the year in which the construction of the property is completed.
-The County Auditor is directed to enter the exempted property on Exempted Property Tax List specified by ORC Section 5713.07.
-Likewise, no Application for Exemption as usually required by ORC Section 5715.27 need be filed.
+The county auditor is directed to enter the exempted property on the exempted property tax list specified in ORC Section 5713.07.
+Likewise, no application for exemption, as normally required by ORC Section 5715.27, need be filed.